 The above data are results of the customer satisfaction survey conducted by Pioneer.

 "Overall satisfaction following repairs as reported by the survey" is the percentage of respondents who selected "Good" or "Fairly good" from four options ("Good", "Fairly good", "Not so good", "Poor") for several questions in the postcard/online questionnaire.

 "Customer satisfaction with the Customer Support Center" and "Satisfaction with the Repair Desk" are the percentages of respondents who selected "Very satisfied"or "Fairly satisfied" from four options "Very satisfied,""Fairly satisfied," "Somewhat dissatisfied," and "Dissatisfied") in the survey by automated voice response after completion of response by call center staff.

-Customers in Japan have praised Pioneer's efforts to respond to their expectations and requirements for improved speed of repairs, as well as for clear explanations from the Repair Desk, the courtesy of responses, and the adequacy of repairs and explanations.
+Efforts to respond to customer expectations and requirements for improved speed of repairs in the event of a breakdown, are being developed globally as a key service activity, as well as clear explanations from the Repair Desk, the courtesy of responses and the adequacy of repairs and explanations.

 Response to Inquiries and Repair Requests in Japan